auth0-samples/auth0-multitenant-website/README.md

 7. Add the users `user2@example.com` and `user3@example.com` to the `tenant2` group

-8. Go back to the Auth0 Dashboard and make sure the rule created by the extension (`auth0-authorization-extension`) is ordered to run _before_ any other rules.
+8. Go back to the Auth0 Dashboard [rules tab](https://manage.auth0.com/#/rules) and make sure the rule created by the extension (`auth0-authorization-extension`) is ordered to run _before_ any other rules.
 If its not, you can drag it to the top.

 ### Local setup

-1. Add the following entries to your `hosts` file (eg. `/etc/hosts`):
+1. Add the following entries to your `hosts` file (eg. `/etc/hosts`), which will make all the domain names used in this sample resolve to `localhost`:

   ```
   127.0.0.1  tenant1.yourcompany.com